What To Do First

 Notify your dog’s microchip company so that they may tag your dog’s chip as “missing”.
 Also confirm that registration information is accurate and up to date.

-7. Bring a flyer in PERSON to all local shelters, humane societies & veterinary practices.
-Ask to see all “found’ dogs that are there.
+Bring a flyer in PERSON to all local shelters, humane societies & veterinary practices.
+Ask to see all “found’ dogs that are on the premises.
 The shelter’s interpretation of breed/breeds may be very different than your own.

 IMPORTANT - Continue to check back in person with each location periodically.
 On occasion, information on found dogs held at the shelters slips through the cracks.